The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo

-Since the host halos of central target galaxies have not been part of a larger system before, the severe mass stripping could also be due to tidal forces in the `cosmic web' \citep{Borzyszkowski_2017, Montero-Dorta_2024}.
-For example, tidal forces in galaxy clusters have been found to be quite efficient at disrupting smaller systems, such as groups, by removing their satellites (e.g., \citealt{Choque-Challapa_2019}, \citealt{Haggar_2023}), so we might expect something similar to happen in dense, large-scale structures such as thick filaments.
-An in-depth study about the role of filaments in the mass stripping of low-mass halos in the vicinity of groups and clusters will be addressed elsewhere.
+Therefore, the most likely explanation for the excess of correlation in sSFR between quenched target galaxies and their quenched neighbor galaxies in TNG300 is not applied to the targets in MDPL2-SAG.
+The remarkable drop in M$_{\rm 200}$ since $z \sim 0.46$ for Q targets, followed by the drops in M$_{\rm gas}$ and sSFR since $z \sim 0.43$ and $0.28$, respectively (Fig. \ref{fig:target_control_q_sf_SAG}), suggest that the tidal stripping of halo mass by massive neighbor halos \citep{Hahn_2009} can be responsible for the quenching of the target galaxies in MDPL2-SAG, which in turn may explain the two-halo conformity in this catalog.
+Since the host halos of central target galaxies have not been part of a larger system before, the severe mass stripping could also be due to tidal forces exerted by the `cosmic web' \citep{Borzyszkowski_2017, Montero-Dorta_2024}.
+For example, tidal forces in galaxy clusters are quite efficient at disrupting smaller systems, such as groups, by removing their satellites (e.g., \citealt{Choque-Challapa_2019}, \citealt{Haggar_2023}), so we might expect something similar to happen in dense large-scale structures such as thick filaments.
+An in-depth study of the role of filaments in the mass stripping of low-mass halos in the vicinity of groups and clusters will be addressed elsewhere.